intentjs/docs/docs/transformers.md

 ## Transformable

-We have also added a simple `Transforamable` utility class which you can use to avoid the manual invocations of your transformers.
+We have also added a simple `Transformable` utility class which you can use to avoid the manual invocations of your transformers.
 Simply extend `Transformable` wherever you want to use transformers.
 Moreover, it provides methods for transforming single object, arrays and custom payload with meta informations.

 Here's how you can do it